EI Bingo Cards - Print Free or Customize

 About: This bingo card is perfect for energy and project finance lawyers, especially those deep into renewable energy deals.
 It captures the unique quirks, war stories, and inside jokes that come with navigating complex transactions.
 Use it at industry conferences, team retreats, or happy hours to spark some laughs and camaraderie with colleagues who know the grind.

-How To: To download a PDF to print, click the Print button.
-You can alter the card count and other print preferences on the Print tab.
-Grid items and free space text can be changed on the Basic tab.
-Appearance can be completely personalized on the relevant tabs, or you can easily find any option using the 🔍 tab.
+How To: To save a printable PDF, click the Print button.
+You can change the number of cards and other print preferences on the Print tab.
+Grid items and free space content can be changed on the Basic tab.
+Appearance can be completely personalized on the corresponding tabs, or you can easily find any option on the 🔍 tab.

 How to play EI Bingo Cards?

-- Mixed Play: Pick any combination above.
-For example, caller can be either Printed or Virtual.
-And players can be Printed or Virtual or a combo of both.
+- Combo Mode: Select any combination above.
+For instance, caller can be either Paper or Digital.
+And players can be Paper or Digital or a combination of both.

 Step-By-Step: